comscope/ComRISB_tutorial/doc/source/intro.rst

 which performs DFT/LQSGW+GRISB calculations of real materials.
-The package is developed by Yongxin Yao, Sangkook Choi, Andrey Kutepov, Byungkyun Kang, Nicola Lanata, Gabriel Kotliar, with contributions from Xiaoyu Deng, Rogers John, among others.
+The package is developed by Yongxin Yao, Sangkook Choi, Andrey Kutepov, Byungkyun Kang, Nicola Lanata, Gabriel Kotliar, with contributions from Tsung-Han Lee, Xiaoyu Deng, Rogers John, among others.

 The Gutzwiller-rotationally invarient slave-boson (GRISB) theory, algorithm, and implementation is based on refs. [prx2015]_,